sansseriff/phd_thesis/src/chapter_03/section_01_header.md

-A version of this chapter will appear as Optix Express arciel XXX...
+A version of this chapter will be submitted the the journal optics express.
+A preprint is released as:

+<span style="color: orange">arxiv citation here</span>